dummyvx/Movie-Watcher/README.md

 ![obraz](https://user-images.githubusercontent.com/36601103/109544235-9ada2400-7ac7-11eb-9c34-d19bd1bac74b.png)

-## Movie Watcher
+# Movie Watcher
 https://movie-watcher.vercel.app
 (since backend is deployed on heroku, some functionalities may work with 30 seconds delay)

-# Backend
+## Backend

 https://github.com/mbart13/Movie-Watcher-Backend

-It's an app for browsing movies.
-Some additional features are available after registering and logging into account
+Movie Watcher is an app for browsing movies.
+Some additional features are available after registering and logging into account.

 Tools:
 * Angular;